AidenShiu/AidenShius_BSE_Portfolio/index.md

 # First Milestone

-My first milestone was setting up all four car motors and spinning them all at the same time with an Arduino connected to an h-bridge.
-I ran into some trouble with the wires falling out though that was solved by screwing them into place.
-Also, the motors didn't all spin at the same time so I needed to fiddle with the code and Arduino pins until they all did.
-I learned a lot over this week: soldering, electrical, and Arduino (code, etc).
+My first milestone was setting up all four car motors and spinning them all simultaneously with an Arduino connected to an h-bridge.
+I ran into some trouble with the wires falling out, which was solved by screwing them into place.
+Also, the motors wouldn't all spin at the same time so I needed to fiddle with the code and Arduino pins until they all did.
+I learned a lot over this week.
+I had to solder the wires onto the motors and use Arduino IDE to make the motors spin.

 [![IMAGE_ALT](https://i.ibb.co/3p98YdN/thumbnail.png)](https://www.youtube.com/watch?v=3ywsrFl8mXY){:target="_blank" rel="noopener"}